 Indemnification and Insurance

 Insurance.
-The Board shall authorize the purchase and maintenance of insurance, commonly known as Directors and Officers (D&O) Insurance, on behalf of any particular agent of the Corporation (including a Director, officer, employee, or other agent of the Corporation) against liabilities asserted against or incurred by the agent arising out of the agent’s role as an agent of the Corporation, consistent with best practices for corporate governance.
+The Board shall authorize the purchase and maintenance of insurance, commonly known as Directors and Officers (D&O) Insurance, on behalf of any agent of the Corporation as authorized by the Board (including a Director, officer, employee, or other agent of the Corporation) against liabilities asserted against or incurred by the agent arising out of the agent’s role as an agent of the Corporation, consistent with best practices for corporate governance.

 In addition, the Board shall ensure that the OFA is covered by Professional Liability Insurance.